buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/use-exec.d.md

     1. Location and Naming: Scripts are placed in the `<layer>/exec.d/` directory within a launch layer and must be executable.
 They can have any name.

     2. Script Behavior:
+    * **Inputs**
+        * A third open file descriptor (in addition to stdin and stdout).
+    * **Outputs**
-        * Environment Variables: Scripts can output environment variables in the form of key=value pairs.
+        * Valid TOML describing environment variables in the form of key=value pairs.
 These variables are added to the application's runtime environment.
-        * File descriptor 3: The output should be directed to file descriptor 3, passed as the first argument to the executable, for environment variable settings.
-Any other output is ignored.
+The content should be written to file descriptor 3 (see examples for how to do this).
         * Exit Code: The scripts should exit with a status code of `0` to indicate success.
 A non-zero exit code will indicate an error and prevent the application from launching.

 ## Use Cases: